simonmichael/hledger/site/faq.md

 - timelog format
 - regular journal transactions
 - multiple commodities
-- fixed prices
+- fixed transaction prices
+- varying market prices
 - virtual postings
-- print, register & balance commands
-- filtering by many criteria, with different query syntax
-- display expressions containing just a simple date predicate
 - some basic output formatting
+- the print, register & balance commands
+- report filtering, using a different query syntax

 We do not support:

 - automated transactions
 - value expressions
-- fluctuating prices and historical price records
-- display formats other than `d>[DATE]` or similar
 - budget reports

 And we add these commands: